DrJillsFootPads

 Tax excluded.
 Shipping calculated at checkout

-• My favorite metatarsal pad as being most effective for offloading neuromas, sore ball of the foot.
+- My favorite metatarsal pad as being most effective for offloading neuromas, sore ball of the foot.

-• Self-Adhering dense felt can be worn on the foot or insole of shoe or orthotic.
+- Self-Adhering dense felt can be worn on the foot or insole of shoe or orthotic.

-• Protects and offloads metatarsal heads allowing better alignment for toe joint function.
+- Protects and offloads metatarsal heads allowing better alignment for toe joint function.

 Adhesive-backed felt metatarsal pad designed to relieve metatarsal and ball-of-foot pain, Morton's neuroma, metatarsalgia, forefoot calluses, sesamoiditis, and more.
-It can be adhered to the foot directly or worn under the insole of a shoe to offload the ball of the foot.
+It can be adhered to the foot directly or worn under the insole of a shoe or orthotic to offload the ball of the foot.
 It can last much longer when applied to the shoe insole or orthotic.
 Check out my QR code below for a video on proper placement. by DrJillsFootPads

 WARNINGS